cpardue/projects/mx_recon/README.md

   Added file output to domain.com.txt.<br>
   Added a mini digest of cloud email gateway hosts for mx host identification.<br>
   Added SPF details parsing.<br>
+  Added DMARC details parsing.<br>
-  Added logging for info and debug.<br>
+  Added console logging for info and debug.<br>

 Give it a try.
 If you like it, steal it and make it your own.
 ______________________________________________________________